Free Chapter of The Red Web: The Struggle Between Russia’s Digital Dictators and the New Online Revolutionaries

 In 1988 Kudryavtsev went to the Politburo to explain a minor issue of international connection between a factory in Ivanovo, not far from Moscow, and its Bulgarian partners, and Mikhail Gorbachev was present.
 When Gorbachev asked him what should be done to improve the line, Kudryavtsev replied, “Cancel the decision of the secretariat of the Central Committee on restrictions of international communications.”
 Gorbachev said, “But what should be done specifically for Ivanovo?”
 And thus the question was postponed again.17

-Ed Fredkin, a leading computer authority at the Massachusetts Institute of Technology and a jovial and energetic former Air Force fighter pilot, had worked for years developing contacts inside the Soviet research community.
-He was fond of big ideas and, in 1982, at forty-eight years old, went to Moscow to attend a physics conference with the notion, as he recalled it, to “infect the Soviet Union with personal computers.”
+Ed Fredkin, a prominent computer expert at the Massachusetts Institute of Technology and a spirited, cheerful ex-Air Force fighter pilot, had spent years cultivating relationships within the Soviet research community.
+He had a penchant for grand ideas and in 1982, at the age of forty-eight, he traveled to Moscow to participate in a physics conference.
+As he later recounted, his intention was to "infiltrate the Soviet Union with personal computers."

 “Since we arrived a few days prior to the start of the meeting, I immediately went to the Academy of Sciences Computation Center to reconnect with old friends and explain what I wanted to do,” he told us.
 “My friends told me that I had to talk to Yevgeny Velikhov.
 I called him, and he came over to the Computation Center.”18